konstantinos-p/Bayesian-Neural-Networks-Reading-List/readme.md

 # Bayesian Neural Networks Reading List

-This is a reading list for Bayesian neural networks.
-While Bayesian Neural Networks are used for a variety of tasks, and in a variety of contexts, this reading list focuses on the task of uncertainty estimation.
+This is a reading list on Bayesian neural networks.
+The list is quite opinionated in focusing mainly on the case where priors and posteriors are defined over the neural network weights, and the predictive task is classification.
+In this setting, Bayesian neural networks might be preferable because they either improve test accuracy, test calibration or both.
 I first include a list of essential papers, and then organize papers by subject.
 The aim is to create a guide for new researchers in Bayesian Deep Learning, that will speed up their entry to the field.

 ## Essential reads